Skip to main content

 North Rhine-Westphalia

-In the north-west, the Land of North Rhine-Westphalia, which borders the Netherlands and Belgium, has a climate influenced by the ocean, so in winter it is the mildest area, but it is also humid and sometimes windy, while in summer it is a bit warmer than the north coast, given the greater distance from the sea.
-Here we find cities such as Essen, Dortmund, Cologne, Dusseldorf, Mönchengladbach, Duisburg, Bonn.
+In the north-west, the Land of North Rhine-Westphalia, which borders the Netherlands and Belgium, has a climate influenced by the ocean.
+With an average January temperature of around 3 °C (37.5 °F), in winter, it is the mildest area of Germany, but it is also humid and sometimes windy.
+In summer, it is a bit warmer than the north coast, given the greater distance from the sea.
+The average in July is around 19 °C (66 °F).

 In the south-west, in the upper Rhine Valley (see Frankfurt, Mannheim, Karlsruhe, Freiburg), the climate is less windy in winter, when fog can sometimes form, and a bit warmer in summer.
 Indeed, in summer this is the warmest area of Germany.